fbpx

 It has now been a long time since I was in Mentored Sonship, but I learned from that experience what to look for in a mentor and furthermore, how to be a mentor to someone else.

-However you come by one, I hope you find a mentor and if we can learn anything from the curious opening line about Samuel in David’s story—find one soon.
+However you come by one, I hope you find a mentor and learn from the curious opening line about Samuel in David’s story.

 Share this story: